remobjects/recipes/README.md

 # Overview

-Recipes is a project with import definitions for different open source projects with instructions on how to import them.
+Recipes is a project with import definitions for different open source projects with instructions on how to import them in the lib\* directories.
+Bindings for the libraries, if present are in the non-lib directories.

 # License